violinmoksha/beyondgdpr/README.md

 BeyondGDPR is based on a very simple ethical assertion.

 That assertion is: no one, except the user of an application, should be able to access that user's data.
-This ethical assertion should apply to the developers as well, since we too should have no access to a real-world user's personal information (PII, per GDPR).
+This ethical assertion should apply to the developers as well, since we too should have zero access to a real-world user's personal information (PII, as identified by the GDPR).

 GDPR is great, but it still failed (at the time of this writing) to fully-address this fundamental ethical concern, that only the user should have access to the user's data.
 Letting say, a government(s)-regulated 3rd party Data Controller have access to that data--instead of the application developers--although providing an additional layer of protection, still doesn't directly address the fundamental assertion, which is that only the user should have access to that user's PII.